-Timely warnings will generally be distributed by email, posted to the Carroll College Student Life webpage, on Carroll College's Emergency Response webpage, and/or through the use of Regroup, the college's emergency messaging system.
+Timely warnings will generally be distributed through the use of Regroup, the college's emergency messaging system.
+However, timely warnings may also be sent via email, posted to the Carroll College Student Life webpage, or posted to the Carroll College's Emergency Response webpage.
 If warranted, Carroll College may also communicate a timely warning via paper postings in buildings.

-The Director of Campus Security and Public Safety may notify the Lewis and Clark County Attorney Office of the intent to distribute a timely warning notice to ensure the information released does not compromise law enforcement efforts as permitted by the Clery Act.
+The Director of Campus Security and Public Safety may notify the Lewis and Clark County Attorney's Office of the intent to distribute a timely warning notice to ensure the information released does not compromise law enforcement efforts as permitted by the Clery Act.

-Carroll College may learn about an incident that may require a Timely warning from a number of sources, including individuals involved in the incident, witnesses, other campus security authorities or by law enforcement officers as defined by the Clery Act.
+Carroll College may learn about an incident that may require a timely warning from a number of sources, including individuals involved in the incident, witnesses, other campus security authorities or by law enforcement officers as defined by the Clery Act.